Bardsley, Greater Manchester: History

-The place name itself is derived from the Anglo-Saxon given name "Beornraëd" plus the Anglo-Saxon word "leah" which means wood clearing, therefore meaning "a woodland clearing of a man called Beornraëd".
+The place name itself is derived from the Anglo-Saxon given name "Beornraed" plus the Anglo-Saxon word "leah" which means wood clearing, therefore meaning "a woodland clearing of a man called Beornraed".

 Governance

 Lying within the historic county boundaries of Lancashire from a very early time, Bardsley anciently formed a hamlet within the township and parish of Ashton-under-Lyne.

-Following the Local Government Act 1894, Bardsley constituted a civil parish within the Limehurst Rural District and administrative county of Lancashire.
+Bardsley was formerly a chapelry in the parish of Ashton-under-Lyne, On 31 December 1894 following the Local Government Act 1894, Bardsley constituted a civil parish within the Limehurst Rural District and administrative county of Lancashire.
 Limehurst was included in the Ashton-under-Lyne Poor Law Union.

-In 1951, owing to urbanisation, part of Bardsley was incorporated into the neighbouring County Borough of Oldham and in 1954, Limehurst Rural District was abolished with the rest of the parish of Bardsley joining the County Borough of Oldham.
+In 1951, owing to urbanisation, part of Bardsley was incorporated into the neighbouring Oldham and in 1954, Limehurst Rural District was abolished and the parish of Bardsley was merged with Oldham, Ashton under Lyne and Failsworth and Bardsley became part of the County Borough of Oldham.
+In 1951 the parish had a population of 1499.

 Following the Local Government Act 1972, the County Borough of Oldham was abolished and Bardsley became part of the newly formed Metropolitan Borough of Oldham in Greater Manchester.

 Transport

-Three bus services serve Bardsley with all three terminating at Ashton-under-Lyne.
-First Greater Manchester's frequent 409 service runs to Rochdale via Oldham and Royton.
+Bee Network provide the following services in Bardsley, all terminating at Ashton-under-Lyne.

-Another First service, the 419, runs to Middleton via Hathershaw, Chadderton and Mills Hill.
+409 service runs to Rochdale via Oldham and Royton.

-Bluebird's 396 service runs to Newton Heath via Fitton Hill, Hollinwood and Failsworth.
+396 runs to Middleton via Hathershaw, Chadderton and Mills Hill.